UNITED STATES HERSTORY QUICK TIMELINE -

 2016 President Barack Obama designated Sewall-Belmont House in Washington DC as the Belmont-Paul Women’s Equality National Monument, named for Alice Paul and Alva Belmont;

-2017 Carolyn Maloney ERA "Start Over" Bill adding "Women shall have equal rights in the United States and every place subject to its jurisdiction" to ERA language is hailed by leaders of women's rights organizations HJRes33
+2017 Carolyn Maloney's (D-NY) ERA "Start Over" Bill with language "Women shall have equal rights in the United States and every place subject to its jurisdiction" is hailed by leaders of women's rights organizations.
+HJRes33 She has introduced the bill in the last 10 Congressional sessions.
+However grassroots activists push 3 State Strategy.

 2017 Bills introduced in Senate (Cardin) & House (Speier) to drop the arbitrary ratification deadline (S.J.
 Res 5 & H.J.
 Res 53)